Scenes from an Italian Restaurant: Composition and analysis

-The song is effectively a medley of three distinct pieces.
-"Italian Restaurant" begins as a gentle, melodic piano ballad depicting, in the first person, a scene of two old classmates reuniting in an Italian restaurant.
+A "careful and considerate juxtaposition of different musical idioms", the track is effectively a medley of three distinct pieces (actually fragments of unfinished songs).
+According to Joel, it was recorded as one composition in "about seven takes", with himself and the other musicians playing together live in the studio.
+It begins as a gentle, melodic piano ballad depicting, in the first person, a scene of two old classmates reuniting in an Italian restaurant.
 This segues into a triumphant and uptempo jazz-influenced section as the classmates catch up with each other's lives and begin to reminisce.
 Clarinet, trombone, tuba and saxophone solos then lead into a rock and roll section (which Joel calls "The Ballad of Brenda and Eddie").
 This section tells a story in the third person about high school sweethearts who were an "it" couple, who marry young and quickly divorce.

 The tempo then slows as the song transitions back to the style of the first section and the two part fondly, with one character remarking "I'll meet you anytime you want / At our Italian restaurant."
+Producer Phil Ramone noted that the track was mixed with minimal use of equalization, so that the bass and drums sounded "focussed and tight", whilst the cymbals could "ring without sounding harsh".

+The song consists of five parts (Introduction, Transition and Dixieland Jazz, Piano Solo, The Ballad of Brenda and Eddie, Outro), each lasting a separate amount of time.

 Introduction (Italian restaurant) (0:00–1:43)

 The song starts with a piano introduction in the style of a medium ballad (70 bpm).
 The first lines "A bottle of white, a bottle of red" are told in a first person and set up the scene of an Italian restaurant.
 Joel himself remarked that this is used as a framing story, with friends reminiscing on the good old days.
 The lines "I'll meet you anytime you want / In our Italian restaurant" ends this section and transitions to a saxophone solo played by Richie Cannata on a tenor saxophone.
 It is used as a transition piece between entering the restaurant and the discussion.